Intersect ENT (NASDAQ:XENT) PT Raised to $25.00 at SVB Leerink

-Several other equities research analysts have also recently commented on XENT.
-BTIG Research raised Intersect ENT from a neutral rating to a buy rating and set a $32.00 price target for the company in a research note on Thursday, November 19th.
-Canaccord Genuity raised shares of Intersect ENT from a hold rating to a buy rating and boosted their target price for the stock from $18.00 to $25.00 in a research report on Monday, January 11th.
-Finally, Piper Sandler lifted their price objective on shares of Intersect ENT from $17.00 to $23.00 and gave the company a neutral rating in a research note on Friday, January 15th.
-One equities research analyst has rated the stock with a sell rating, four have assigned a hold rating and three have issued a buy rating to the company.
-The stock has an average rating of Hold and an average price target of $23.43.
+Several other research firms also recently issued reports on XENT.
+Piper Sandler upped their price objective on Intersect ENT from $17.00 to $23.00 and gave the company a neutral rating in a research note on Friday, January 15th.
+BTIG Research raised Intersect ENT from a neutral rating to a buy rating and set a $32.00 price objective for the company in a research note on Thursday, November 19th.
+Finally, Canaccord Genuity raised Intersect ENT from a hold rating to a buy rating and upped their price objective for the company from $18.00 to $25.00 in a research note on Monday, January 11th.
+One analyst has rated the stock with a sell rating, four have given a hold rating and three have given a buy rating to the stock.
+Intersect ENT presently has a consensus rating of Hold and a consensus target price of $23.43.

 About Intersect ENT

-Intersect ENT, Inc, a drug delivery company, researches and develops products for the treatment of patients with ear, nose, and throat conditions in the United States.
-The company offers PROPEL and PROPEL mini drug releasing implants for patients undergoing sinus surgery to treat chronic sinusitis; and PROPEL Contour, a steroid releasing implant to frontal and maxillary sinus ostia, or openings, of the dependent sinuses.
+Intersect ENT, Inc operates as an ear, nose, and throat (ENT) medical technology company in the United States.
+The company offers PROPEL and PROPEL Mini, which are steroid releasing implants for patients undergoing sinus surgery to treat chronic sinusitis; and PROPEL Contour, a steroid releasing implant to frontal and maxillary sinus ostia, or openings, of the dependent sinuses.

 Receive News & Ratings for Intersect ENT Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Intersect ENT and related companies with MarketBeat.com's FREE daily email newsletter.